Nutella Filled Kiflice

 About this recipe

 Kiflice are an old and traditional recipe across the Balkan regions.
 The recipe is not exclusive to Serbia.
 Other Balkan countries make this dessert, with some variations in the dough or the filling.
-The dough can be made with yeast dough or buttery dough.
+The dough can be made with a yeast dough or buttery dough.
 In recent times there have been butter-cream cheese doughs (which I do not personally use often).
 The dough is then filled with jams, grounded walnuts, fruit fillings or hazelnut paste and chocolate.

 I have grown up eating kiflice for the most part of my childhood.
 My brother and I devoured them.
 What I loved about them most was the warm jam that oozes out of the middle.
 It was hard to resist them.
 The wait for them to cool down sometimes seemed like it took forever.
 However, as I have grown older, I have taken a liking to the buttery dough.
 And while I still love the jam filling, I also enjoy a Nutella based filling from time to time.